-As we enter the last few years of the first decade of the 21st Century, Australia leaves behind twelve years of painfully staring into the broiling contents of its own guts: we changed the government in November 2007.
+When we entered the last few years of the first decade of the 21st Century, Australia left behind twelve years of painfully staring into the broiling contents of its own guts.

-The twelve years of being forced to look deeply and intently into the slimy broth of a witches' cauldron while being forced to take breaths over the toxic stench emanating from it, was tough, very tough.
+The twelve years of peering deeply and intently into the slimy broth of a witches' cauldron while being forced to take breaths over the toxic stench emanating from it, was tough, very tough.

-It has been stated and re-stated in many ways around the country, usually in more eloquent terms or in a very civilized manner, that without the rock-solid guarantee of a Bill of Rights, refugees, Muslims, Australia's Indigenous people, workers who belong to Trade Unions, journalists wanting to protect their sources, have all been at great risk of having their unalienable rights curtailed, if not undermined.
+It has been stated and re-stated in many ways - usually in more eloquent terms or in a very civilized manner - that without the rock-solid guarantee of a Bill of Rights, Australia's Indigenous people, workers who belong to Trade Unions, journalists wanting to protect their sources, refugees, and Muslims, are all at great risk of having their unalienable rights curtailed, undermined, and ultimately destroyed.

 14 February 2008: Prime Minister Kevin Rudd's Motion of Apology - Yesterday, Australia's Federal Parliament reconvened after the resounding win for ALP Leader Kevin Rudd, and the very first motion put by Australia's new Prime Minister under 'government business' was the speech to The Motion Of The Apology.
 Here's the movie and transcript of Kevin Rudd's speech.